reality/komenti/README.md

 # Komenti

-Komenti is a tool for semantic query and annotation of text using ontologies.
+Komenti is a tool for semantic query, annotation, and analysis of text using ontologies.

 The following software is required: